DONALD E. SIMANEK

 - Simanek, D. E. "Constructive Fun."
 The Physics Teacher.
 (Feb 1994).

 - Simanek, D. E. and John C. Holden Science Askew.
-The institute of Physics Publishing, 2002.
+The Institute of Physics Publishing, 2002.
+An anthology of science humor.

 Membership in professional societies: